ybychenok/terraform-aws-airship-ecs-service/README.md

 * [ ] At destroy, aws_appautoscaling_policy.policy.1: Failed to delete scaling policy: ObjectNotFoundException,

-## Simple ECS Service on Fargate with ALB Attached
+## Simple ECS Service on Fargate with ALB Attached, together with a simple non ALB attached worker

 ```hcl